Google Analytics Channels Explained

 The social channel tracks users who arrived on your website after clicking a link from social media, whether on one of your posts or something from your site shared by another user.
 While social media platforms provide data on how your posts are performing, taking a closer look at social traffic to the website in Google Analytics will tell you how users are actually converting once they reach your site.
 It will also give you an idea of how your content is reaching users outside your own audience on social.

-Google Analytics is a mainstay of our daily life at Oneupweb.
-As an official Google Partner, we eat, sleep and dream data, and we’re always happy to help.
-Drop us a note online or give us a call at (231) 922-9977.
+If you’re still a little unsure about how channels work within GA4, and what they mean, don’t panic.
+Oneupweb is an official Google Partner; we eat, sleep and dream data, and we’re always happy to help.
+Contact us online or give us a call at (231) 922-9977.
 We’ll help you make sense of your Google Analytics data.